smahadwale2001/Digit_Recogniser_Trainer/README.md

 Here I skipped Hidden Layer size so it will decide automatically.
 Also I skipped options so these will generate otions.

+On line 33 of TrainDataset you can load data using your function.
+Only Remember you have to assign Y to size of [10 x m] matrix. m -> Total Number of Dataset suppose if first no is 4, therefore Y(:,1) = [0,0,0,0,1,0,0,0,0,0] X will be size of [m x features_number]

+How to use Preddata ->
+Usage :
+no = predData(f,w_name,opt);
+f -> you can send 2D image filename or Directly feature matrix of [1 , features]. w_name -> This is the file saved in trainDataset() function. (.mat file , at the end of trainDataset function you are asked for                   filename, you have to use that name here) opt -> Send this 1 for sending direct Features and send 2 for filename.

 If you found any problem or bug Mail me at - "shubhamsheth@hotmail.com"